 Delicata squash.
 What a magnificent vegetable.
-It’s truly versatile, easy to prepare and one of the more quickly-cooking squash.
+It’s truly versatile, easy to prepare, and one of the more quick-cooking squashes.
 In this video from the Early Morning Farm kitchen, Tracy and I show you three ways to prepare delicata squash:

 - Roasted Delicata Squash (recipe below)